kubek2k/articles/9_reasons_terraform_is_a_pain.md

 Initially, neither Hashicorp nor any other company was providing any hosting of Terraform.
 Being quite a complicated piece of software to run (esp. the secrets holding part), there was a niche that had to be fulfilled, and finally - it was, by Terraform Enterprise.
 Unfortunately, I have no experience with this, so can't tell for sure, how it looks.
-But - assuming its the same feel stripped from rather problematic issues of dealing with state and sensitive data - I hope for the best.
+But - assuming it's the same feel stripped from rather problematic issues of dealing with state and sensitive data - I hope for the best.
 What might be worth more thinking is the fact that using Enterprise mode, leaves our provisioning a bit vendor locked-in.